abby1635/CS30/Objective Processing-Java/Many Ball/README.md

 ```java
 ellipse (stars[1-Star.starCount].getX()+stars[1-Star.starCount].getRadius(), stars[1-Star.starCount].getY()-stars[1-Star.starCount].getRadius(), stars[1-Star.starCount].getRadius(), );
 ```

+## Answers for Advanced Solutions

+### Static Modifier added to X & Y Variables of Pong Balls or Stars Array of Objects

 # Ideas
 When Pong Balls, or stars, are printed to the screen, a chance exists by using random, that the star will be half off the screen